 Will this mean that local library supporters won’t have to talk to legislators any more?
 Not at all!
 It’s critical for you to meet with your state legislators; grassroots advocacy is the best advocacy asset we have.
 The NY4BL PAC is just one more tool to support grassroots library advocacy.

 Who is on the Steering Committee?
 Proven library leaders with experience in advocacy for libraries.
 The Steering Committee members believe in this concept so much that they are each contributing a minimum of $250 annually as well as their time to run the PAC.
+You can see a list of current members here.

 Can my library contribute?
 Tax dollars cannot be accepted.
 Donations can be personal and/or corporate.